Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.head()

-We can add a row at the end with the concat
+We can add a row at the end using the concat

-method (which we will see in more detail later)
+method (which we will cover in more detail later)

 diccionario = {